Social privilege: Writings of W. E. B. Du Bois

-Arguably, the history of privilege as a concept dates back to American sociologist and historian W. E. B. Du Bois's 1903 book The Souls of Black Folk.
+The history of privilege as a concept dates back to American sociologist and historian W. E. B. Du Bois's 1903 book The Souls of Black Folk.
 Here, he wrote that although African Americans were observant of white Americans and conscious of racial discrimination, white Americans did not think much about African-Americans, nor about the effects of racial discrimination.
 In 1935, Du Bois wrote about what he called the "wages of whiteness" held by white Americans.
 He wrote that these included courtesy and deference, unimpeded admittance to all public functions, lenient treatment in court, and access to the best schools.

 Codification of the concept

 Early concepts that would lead to the term White Privilege were developed by the Weather Underground in the 1960s.

 In 1988, American feminist and anti-racism activist Peggy McIntosh published "White Privilege and Male Privilege: A Personal Account of Coming to See Correspondences through Work in Women's Studies".
 Here, McIntosh documented forty-six privileges which she, as a white person, experienced in the United States.
 As an example, "I can be sure that if I need legal or medical help, my race will not work against me", and "I do not have to educate my children to be aware of systemic racism for their own daily physical protection".
 McIntosh described white privilege as an "invisible package of unearned assets" which white people do not want to acknowledge, and which leads to them being confident, comfortable, and oblivious about racial issues, while non-white people become unconfident, uncomfortable, and alienated.
 McIntosh's essay has been credited for stimulating academic interest in privilege, which has been extensively studied in the decades since.